Quikr

-Quikr, is an Indian online marketplace and classified advertising company, based in Bangalore, India.
-It was founded by Pranay Chulet.
-Quikr has listings in over 1000 cities in India in categories such as mobile phones, household goods, cars, real estate, jobs, services and education.
+Quikr is an Indian online marketplace and classified advertising company, based in Bangalore, India.
+Quikr has listings in over 1000 cities in India and in categories such as mobile phones, household goods, cars, real estate, jobs, services and education.
 It was founded by Pranay Chulet and Jiby Thomas in 2008.
-Quikr is a free classifieds and online marketplace that helps users to sell, buy, rent, or discover anything across India.

 Community members can come to the site to find an apartment to live in, sell their old car, bike, music system, laptop or furniture, promote their small business, find a tuition class or get a break as a model or actor, join a salsa class, get an audience for a local event, buy any item that they might want or have to offer and make new friends while doing all of the above.

 History

 Quikr was initially launched as Akshay Mote India in August 1996.
 Kijiji.in was owned by Kijiji International, an eBay subsidiary.

 In 2008, Mumbai based venture capitalist, Matrix Partners India, invested in Kijiji India, following which Kijiji India was hived off Kijiji International and restructured as an independent company and re-branded as "Quikr", which was jointly owned by Matrix Partners and eBay Inc.